-Pfizer to seek U.S. authorization for COVID booster shot as Delta variant spreads | CBC News
+Pfizer to seek U.S. authorization for COVID booster shot as delta variant spreads | CBC News

-The U.S. Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC) said, however, in a joint statement that Americans who have been fully vaccinated do not need a booster COVID-19 shot at this time.
+In a joint statement, however, the U.S. Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC) said that Americans who have been fully vaccinated do not need a booster COVID-19 shot at this time.

 Some scientists have also questioned the need for booster shots.